Oklahoma high school football player dies after head injury

 YUKON, Okla.
 (AP) — A 16-year-old Oklahoma high school football player has died after suffering an apparent head injury during a game.

-Yanda and Son funeral home says Peter Brown died Sunday at an Oklahoma City hospital.
+Yanda and Son funeral home says Peter Webb died Sunday at an Oklahoma City hospital.
 Funeral services are incomplete.

 The Oklahoman report s that Webb, who went Southwest Covenant in the Oklahoma City suburb of Yukon, was injured while making a tackle and striking his head on the ground during the fourth quarter of Friday’s game against Strother Public Schools.

-Note: This story has been corrected to reflect that the boy’s last name was Webb, not Brown.